 Radiation pneumonitis is a common toxicity that occurs in patients undergoing radiotherapy for thoracic malignancies and is a known toxicity occurring in patients undergoing radiotherapy for breast malignancies.
 Radiation pneumonitis can have considerable impact on patient morbidity, including a patient’s quality of life and respiratory function.
 However, it usually resolves if treated with corticosteroids.
+It is rarely fatal.

 Radiation pneumonitis is the inflammation of the lung tissue due to radiation therapy treatment to thoracic and some breast malignancies.